caocmai/Drinking-Fountains-API/docs/README.md

 ```

 ## Technology Used
 This API was created using Node.js, Express, and MongoDB.
-Postman is recommended to update content in the API.
+Postman is recommended to signup/login, and add/update content to the API.

 # Authentication and Authorization
 Authentication is required in order to post or update content in this API